phriscage/beer-app/SETUP.md

 [Setup Kubernetes and Istio](#setup_kubernetes_and_istio)

-Create the application and dependencies in the GKE cluster:

-        kubectl create -f manifests/beer-app_details.yaml

-Inject the Istio sidecar proxies to the application Pods:
+Create the application and inject the Istio sidecar proxies to the application Pods:

-        kubectl apply -f <(istioctl kube-inject -f manifests/beer-app_details.yaml)
+        kubectl create -f <(istioctl kube-inject -f manifests/beer-app_details.yaml)

 Check the status, get external ingress IP, and export IP as GATEWAY_URL=<IP:PORT>: